MinhPhan23/MinhPhan23.github.io/README.md

 [contributors](https://github.com/alshedivat/al-folio/graphs/contributors)
 who participated in this project.

-Dhairyah and Huzaifa for proof reading and suggestions for this README.
+Dhairyah and Huzaifa for proofreading and suggestions for this README.

 ## FAQs

-### Q: How to tell if my webpage is deploying?
+### Q: How can I tell if my webpage is deploying?

 A: By switching the branch to gh-pages, you can see the deploying process.
-It will be oranage when it is deploying, and like in picture when it is done.
+It will be orange when it is deploying, and like in the picture when it is done.
 ![](InstrImg/deploy.png)

 ### Q: Why my page is not loading properly?

-A: Make sure you are following step 5 in the instruction, the `baseurl` and `url` is where the browser getting all the resources it needs to render the page.
+A: Make sure you are following step 5 in the instructions, the `baseurl` and `url` are where the browser gets all the resources it needs to render the page.

 ### Q: Why my GitHub Pages is not deploying?